techx-nlp/prerequisite-quiz/README.md

 output c
 ```

-The above code has a single output value; therefore, its return value should be `[12]`:
+The above code has a single output value; therefore, its return value should be `[12]`.
+Lines of code are separated via line breaks `\n`:

 ```python
 interpreter('a = 5\nc = add a 7\noutput c') # [12]